Taxes and tax form FAQs.

 Are life insurance proceeds taxable?

-- You do not provide your Social Security Number or Tax Identification Number, or
+- You do not provide your Social Security number or tax identification number.

 Are annuity proceeds taxable?

 All or part of the death benefit proceeds on an annuity may be taxable.
-Generally, we are required to withhold federal income tax equal to 10% of the taxable portion of the payment.
+Generally, we are required to withhold federal income taxes equal to 10% of the taxable portion of the payment.
 However, you may elect not to have withholding apply.
-The taxable portion and any withholding is reported to the IRS on Form 1099-R. In addition, some states require withholding on the taxable portion when Federal taxes are withheld.
-For more information regarding tax consequences, please consult your tax advisor as there may be options to defer the distribution of taxable payments.
+The taxable portion and any withholding are reported to the IRS on Form 1099-R. In addition, some states require withholding on the taxable portion when federal taxes are withheld.
+For more information regarding tax consequences, please consult your tax advisor, as there may be options to defer the distribution of taxable payments.

 I took a partial withdrawal from my annuity contract to pay the premiums on another insurance policy.
 Why am I receiving a Form 1099-R?

-Although the funds were applied to another insurance policy, this is still considered a taxable distribution (disbursement) by the IRS and is reportable on a Form 1099-R.
+Although the funds were applied to another insurance policy, this is still considered to be a taxable distribution (disbursement) by the IRS and is reportable on a Form 1099-R.